 Serve as a liaison for the student body to the administration and executive board of the Student Government for any equity and inclusion topics.

-Appointed by the Student Body President, the Student Body Vice President, and the Student Body Treasurer, The Director of Diversity, Equity, and Inclusion shall be appointed first, preceding the rest of the cabinet to then later assist in those appointments
+Appointed by the Student Body President, the Student Body Vice President, and the Student Body Treasurer, The Director of Diversity, Equity, and Inclusion shall be appointed first, preceding the rest of the cabinet to then later assist in those appointments.

 Submit a report to be read at the Board of Trustees Meeting with the option to present themselves.